ForbiddenByte/SMSmessistent/README.md

 As Long As You Plan To Use This For Internal & Personal Use And Not Further Distribute Without Giving Credit Feel Free To Modify Tinker & Whatever I Won't Be Looking To Enforce The Licence

 ```
-For The Enterprise Version & If you're interested in:
+For The Enterprise Version & If You're Interested In:

 Less Bugs